Grovetown, Georgia: Education

+It is in the Columbia County School District, which has boundaries paralleling that of Columbia County.

-Grovetown Middle School, Grovetown Elementary School, and Cedar Ridge Elementary School are located in the city limits of Grovetown.
-Grovetown High School, Columbia Middle School, Brookwood Elementary School, and Euchee Creek Elementary School are located near the city.
-Baker Place Elementary School is also near the city.
+Grovetown Middle School, Grovetown Elementary School, Grovetown High School, and Cedar Ridge Elementary School are located in the city limits of Grovetown.
+Columbia Middle School, Brookwood Elementary School, Euchee Creek Elementary School, and Baker Place Elementary School are located near the city.

 Infrastructure

 Transportation

 Grovetown is mainly served by Georgia State Route 223 (SR 223), locally known as Robinson Avenue from just northwest of Fort Gordon's Gate 2 to the intersection with Harlem–Grovetown Road and as Wrightsboro Road past this point.
 It is also served by SR 388 east of this intersection.
 Here, SR 388 takes on the Wrightsboro Road name until an intersection with Katherine Street.
 At this intersection, the state highway turns left onto Horizon South Parkway, while Wrightsboro Road continues toward Augusta.
 Harlem–Grovetown Road connects the city with Harlem.

 There are railroad tracks of CSX Transportation that extend through Grovetown, used mostly by freight trains.